-Description: Students will be required to demonstrate an understanding of key concepts in taxonomy (including basic identification and morphology), ecology, life history, and the economic impacts of the major terrestrial arthropod groups.
+Description: Students will be required to demonstrate an understanding of the major arthropod groups including some taxonomy ecology, life history, and the economic impacts from them.

 Event Supervisor: Kariann Anderson

 |Video from our Supervisor- Prepare your specimen to pin|

 |Video from our Supervisor- Pin your specimen|

 |Clarifications & Tutorials (from the Event Coach workshop)|